cl0sed/cp-prototype/memory-bank/decisionLog.md

   * This allows non-OPTIONS `/auth/...` requests (API calls like `/auth/signin` and frontend routes like `/auth/login`) to fall through to the Nginx `location /` block, which correctly proxies them to the Vite dev server.
   * Adding a `/auth` proxy rule to `vite.config.ts` leverages Vite's dev server to correctly forward the SuperTokens API calls (now received via Nginx `location /`) to the backend service (`http://backend:8000`).
   * This maintains the necessary CORS fix while correctly routing frontend pages and backend API calls.

+* [2025-04-18 15:24:00] - **Remove Redundant Frontend Auth Code Rationale:**
+  * The code review identified several components and service logic (`AuthLayout.tsx`, `ProtectedRoute.tsx`, manual token handling in `apiService.ts`, most of `authService.ts`) that were either unused, non-functional (due to missing dependencies like `useAuth`), or conflicted with the primary authentication patterns established using the SuperTokens React SDK (`<SessionAuth>`, `useSessionContext`, `signIn`, `signUp`, cookie-based sessions).
+  * Removing this code simplifies the codebase, eliminates potential confusion, reduces maintenance overhead, and ensures reliance on the recommended SuperTokens SDK integration methods.

 ## Implementation Details